 The fire ignition source cannot cause ignition of secondary combustible fuels.

-The 98th percentile HRRs of fixed and transient ignition sources are given in Attachment 5, Table A5.1.
-The vertical ZOI can be determined as a function of the HRR of the ignition source and its location from A.01in Attachment 8.
-If the ignition source is within 2 ft. of wall, the analyst use the ZOI for corner fires.
-If the nearest and most vulnerable damage or ignition target is within the vertical ZOI, the ignition source is capable of damaging and/or igniting the target and it does not screen.
-The approach is similar for confined liquid fuel pool fires and unconfined liquid fuel spill fires, except that the tables and plots in Figures A. - A.are used to determine the vertical and radial ZOI.
+The 98th percentile HRRs of fixed and transient ignition sources are given in Attachment 5, Table A5.1 and Table A5.3, respectively.
+The vertical and radial ZOI can be determined as a function of the 98th percentile HRR of the ignition source and its location from Tables A.01 and A.02 in Attachment 8.
+If the ignition source is within 2 ft. of the intersecting walls of a corner, the analyst must use the ZOI for corner fires.
+If the nearest and most vulnerable damage or ignition target is within the vertical or radial ZOI, the ignition source is capable of damaging and/or igniting the target and it does not screen.
+The approach is similar for confined liquid fuel pool fires and unconfined liquid fuel spill fires, except that the tables and plots in Figures A.02 - A.13 are used to determine the vertical and radial ZOI.

-Use the FDS1 ignition source screening worksheet ( 2.3.2 in Attachment 1) to perform the FDS1 screening for each ignition source.
+Use the FDS1 ignition source screening worksheet (Worksheet 2.3.2 in Attachment 1) to perform the FDS1 screening for each ignition source.

 Step 2.3.3: FDS2 Ignition Source Screening